 Understanding the Freddie Mac House Price Index (FMHPI®)

-Austin stands in sharp contrast.
-Home prices in the Austin metro are now down 18.3% from the May 2022 peak, the deepest correction among major U.S. markets, and are falling 3.8% year over year.
-Month-over-month pricing in Austin also remains negative, confirming that price pressure is still working its way through the market rather than stabilizing.
+Austin stands in clear contrast.
+Home prices in the Austin metro are now down 18.9% from their May 2022 peak, representing the deepest correction among all major U.S. markets tracked in the index.
+Prices are also down 4.4% year over year and fell 1.3% month over month in March 2026, confirming that price normalization is still actively working through the local market.

-Scroll down to view the full Freddie Mac House Price Index report for November 2025.
+Scroll down to view the full Freddie Mac House Price Index report for the latest release.

 Please fill out the form below and one of our qualified agents will be in contact to help you get started on your home search.